fenec250/TheMelody/README.md

 New character:
 The Melody.
-An artist whose steps brougth to the Spire.
-Dance around your enemies or beat them in the rhythme.
+An artist whose steps brought to the Spire.
+Dance around your enemies or beat them in the rhythm.

 Keywords:
-Rhythme & Tempo: Gain Rhythme use it to unlock Tempo effects on certain cards.
+Rhythm & Tempo: Gain Rhythm use it to unlock Tempo effects on certain cards.
 Dance and Steps: play your cards in the right order to activate Dance effects.